 THE LACK OF TIME

-Each of us has 24 hours a day, and it depends strictly on one how we organize our program, and how we decide to channel the energy for different activities.
+Each of us has 24 hours a day, which depends strictly on how we organize our program and decide to channel the energy for different activities.

-If you have time for certain necessary or less necessary activities such as watching TV, surfing the Internet, reading emails, playing online games, spending time with friends, or on social media, really you don’t have time to spend a few minutes every day just for you?
+Suppose you have time for specific necessary or less necessary activities such as watching TV, surfing the Internet, reading emails, playing online games, spending time with friends, or on social media.
+Don’t you have time to spend a few minutes every day just for yourself?

 One thing I am telling you for sure.
-The moment meditation becomes a ritual in your lifestyle, you will begin to have time for everything.
+When meditation becomes a ritual in your lifestyle, you will begin to have time for everything.
 Why?
 Because meditation focuses and clears the mind more than any other activity.
-You will also enjoy a restful sleep, and after, your mind will be completely centered.
-In this way, you will make decisions faster, and you will relate to each activity with ease, concentration, and efficiency.
+You will also enjoy a restful sleep, and your mind will be entirely centered.
+In this way, you will make decisions faster and relate to each activity with ease, concentration, and efficiency.

-You will adopt a lifestyle that will stimulate you and will give you the ability to identify behaviors that drain your energy and replace them with beneficial and effective ones.
-Take it as a challenge!
+You will adopt a lifestyle that will stimulate you and allow you to identify behaviors that drain your energy and replace them with beneficial and effective ones.
+Please take it as a challenge!
 Meditate daily, twice a day for 15 days, and you will see how time will expand in your favor.

 NOT FEELING THE EFFECTS

 Due to the misconception about what meditation should be, another common excuse used is not feeling the effects.
-If you expect to live special experiences, or to still your body and mind right away, but instead you just swing from the object of attention to thoughts, and vice versa, you may think that meditation does not work for you, or that you do something wrong, and you will want to give up.
+If you expect to live unique experiences or to still your body and mind right away, but instead, you swing from the object of attention to thoughts, and vice versa, you may think that meditation does not work for you or that you do something wrong, and you will want to give up.

 But as I specified during the article, the effects of meditation can be noticed in the rest of the hours when you carry out normal daily activities.
 So, don’t worry anymore, just be patient with yourself.
-Keep meditating and you will notice how after a few weeks there will be changes in the way you relate to life, stress, disappointments, or unsatisfied needs.
+Keep meditating, and you will notice how, after a few weeks, there will be changes in how you relate to life, stress, disappointments, or unsatisfied needs.

 For this transformation to take place, you must constantly experience that state of peace and silence.
-Optimal would be 30 minutes twice a day, recommendable in the morning, and the evening.
+Optimal would be 30 minutes twice daily, recommendable in the morning and the evening.

-Just meditate, and you will learn to live again, to be more open to change, and to maintain a balance, even when reigns the surrounding chaos.
+Meditate, and you will learn to live again, be more open to change, and maintain a balance, even when the surrounding chaos reigns.

-Your thoughts, choices, decisions, and actions, will become more conscious every day, leading to more intuitive and healthy behaviors.
+Your thoughts, choices, decisions, and actions will become more conscious daily, leading to more intuitive and healthy behaviors.

-You will realize that you will have a broader perspective of possibilities, you will become calmer, and more creative, you will see things more clearly, and you will enjoy more what life has to offer.
+You will realize that you will have a broader perspective of possibilities, become calmer and more creative, see things more clearly, and enjoy more what life has to offer.
 You will be consistent in what you think, say, and do.

 THE FEAR OF SELF-KNOWLEDGE

-Each of us has an emotional package accumulated over time, a package of which we are more or less aware.
+Each of us has an emotional package accumulated over time, which we are more or less aware of.

-When you have to open your emotional package and face yourself entirely, it can be often scary because most of the time there is chaos.
+When you have to open your emotional package and face yourself entirely, it can often be scary because there is usually chaos.

-With so many types of meditation and different techniques through which it can be done, it is no wonder why a beginner can be confused when it comes to practicing meditation.
+With so many types of meditation and different techniques through which it can be done, it is no wonder a beginner can be confused when practicing meditation.

-A simple exercise ideal for beginners, with a focus on breathing, can be done for 5-10 minutes, increasing gradually its length of time.
+A simple exercise ideal for beginners, focusing on breathing, can be done for 5-10 minutes, gradually increasing its length.

 Sursa photo www.freepik.com